mikolodziejczyk/KoFirstSet/KoFirstSet/AppScripts/XmlHttpRequest/RetrievingFile/tasks.md

-﻿Uploading a file with XmlHttpRequest
+﻿Downloading a file with XmlHttpRequest
 ---

 Go to: http://localhost:50610/XmlHttpRequest/RetrievingFile